BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ## 📜 History

+### April 7, 2024

+- Actually got Jest working finally!
+Seems Jest + Next 13.4+ is broken according to this thread, so the easiest fix for me was to downgrade - https://github.com/vercel/next.js/issues/40183#issuecomment-1544686425

 ### April 6, 2024,

 - Fixed: `strong` breaking when they are at the start of the string(?).
 See `DYN122` as example card.